 Center Club serves the Department of Mental Health’s Metro Boston Area including the following communities: all Boston neighborhoods, Brookline, Cambridge, Somerville, Revere, Chelsea, and Winthrop.
 Prospective members MUST live in these areas and have a history of a major mental illness.

 Center Club is based on the Clubhouse Model in which club members and staff members work side by side as partners in the daily operation of the program and in assisting club members in working towards their individual goals which may range from learning English, to getting a job to improving over health.
 Individuals who want or need a staff intensive program may not feel comfortable in a Clubhouse setting.
-Our membership is large and diverse. many of our services are provided also in Spanish.
+Our membership is large and diverse. several of our services are provided also in Spanish.

 (All completed paperwork should scanned and emailed to Florence Mugenyi (Intake and Billing Coordinator) at email@example.com Also, paperwork can be faxed over to 617-788-1080 (Attention to: Florence Mugenyi.)